Durand Line: Cultural impact of the Durand Line

-Shortly after demarcation of the Durand Line, the British began connecting the region on its side of the Durand Line to the North Western State Railway.
+Shortly after demarcation of the Durand Line, the British began connecting the region on their side of the Durand Line to the North Western State Railway.
 Meanwhile, Abdur Rahman Khan conquered the Nuristanis and made them Muslims.
 Concurrently, Afridi tribesmen began rising up in arms against the British, creating a zone of instability between Peshawar and the Durand Line.
-Further, frequent skirmishes and wars between Afghanistan and India starting in the 1870s made travel between Peshawar and Jalalabad almost impossible.
+Further, frequent skirmishes and wars between the Afghanistan and India starting in the 1870s made travel between Peshawar and Jalalabad almost impossible.
 As a result, travel across the boundary was almost entirely halted.
 Further, the British recruited tens of thousands of local Pashtuns into the Indian Army and stationed them throughout India and southeast Asia.
-Exposure to India, combined with the ease of travel eastwards into Punjab and the difficulty of travel towards Afghanistan, led many Pashtuns to orient themselves towards the heartlands of India and away from Kabul.
+Exposure to India, combined with the ease of travel eastwards into Punjab and the difficulty of travel towards Afghanistan, led many Pashtuns to orient themselves towards the heartlands of British India and away from Kabul.
 By the time of Indian independence, political opinion was divided into those who supported a homeland for Muslim Indians in the shape of Pakistan, those who supported reunification with Afghanistan, and those who believed that a united India would be a better option.

-British Indian Empire declares war on Afghanistan
+British Raj declares war on Afghanistan

-The Durand Line triggered a long-running controversy between the governments of Afghanistan and India, especially after the outbreak of the Third Anglo-Afghan War when Afghanistan's capital (Kabul) and its eastern city of Jalalabad were bombed by the No. 31 and No. 114 Squadrons of the British Royal Air Force in May 1919.
+The Durand Line triggered a long-running controversy between the governments of Afghanistan and British India, especially after the outbreak of the Third Anglo-Afghan War when Afghanistan's capital (Kabul) and its eastern city of Jalalabad were bombed by the No. 31 and No. 114 Squadrons of the British Royal Air Force in May 1919.
 Afghan rulers reaffirmed in the 1919, 1921, and 1930 treaties to accept the Indo-Afghan frontier.